 Abstract:

 Plants are non-motile but they still explore their surroundings through post-embryonic growth, navigating a heterogeneous environment.
 Here, we investigate the logic of nitrate foraging strategies in Arabidopsis thaliana using the split root system, in which isolated root systems of the same plant can be challenged with different environments.
 We show that plants integrate information from isolated appendages to mount remarkably flexible behaviors.
-Roots in a rich nitrogen environment alter their molecular and morphological program to resemble roots in a nitrogen-deprived environment, depending on the conditions in an isolated root system.
+Roots in a rich nitrogen environment alter their molecular and morphological program to resemble roots in a nitrogen-deprived environment under certain conditions.
 This strategy appears to optimize the acquisition of nitrogen in a heterogeneous environment, with the disparate conditions sharing up-regulation of nitrate assimilation genes, activation of lateral root stem cells, and ultimately similar overall root architectures.
 Shoot decapitation and cytokinin synthesis mutants do not affect local responses to nitrate but do abolish one type of conditional behavior.
 The results lead to a model in which cytokinin signaling in the shoot acts as a reservoir to integrate nitrate status from all root systems, forming one critical component of root-to-root communication.
 These results show how the plant coordinates molecular and morphological programs by processing information on conditions throughout the plant body with plausibly simple signaling systems and without a central nervous system.

 For all living organisms, the capacity to respond to environmental change is one of the foremost challenges for survival and propagation.
 Despite the lack of any central nervous system, plants are able to display a repertoire of behaviors in response to their unpredictable environments (1).
 Unlike animals, the basis of the behavior does not rely on long distance movement but rather on phenotypic plasticity (2, 3).
-Belowground, foraging for nutrients and water in a heterogeneous environment drives much of root plasticity (4).
+Underground foraging for nutrients and water in a heterogeneous environment drives much of root plasticity (4).
 For instance, it is well established that roots have the ability to sense and proliferate in nutrient-rich zones and decide to invest more of these resources in roots when the internal nutrient availability is limited (5).
 Some mechanisms of nutrient sensing are starting to be understood (6).
 However, little is known about the basis of plant decision-making processes and the signaling mechanisms that permit complex behaviors in plants.

 To study conditional decision making in the plant, we utilized the split-root system in which a single plant is pruned to create two independent root systems that can be supplied with different media to mimic a heterogeneous environment (7-10).
-We focused on the different responses of Arabidopsis when nitrate (NO3-) concentrations varied between isolated root systems (Fig. 1A) because NO3- is an essential, limiting nutrient and a key signal for gene expression, metabolism, growth and development (11-15).
+We focused on the different responses of Arabidopsis when nitrate (NO3-) concentrations varied between isolated root systems (Fig. 1A).
+As in all plants, NO3- is an essential, limiting nutrient and a key signal for gene expression, metabolism, growth and development in Arabidopsis (11-15).
 First, lateral root architecture was quantified in a homogenous nitrogen-rich environment (5mM NO3-; C.NO3), a homogenous nitrogen-deprived environment (5mM KCl for osmotic control; C.KCl,), and a heterogeneous environment (Sp.NO3/Sp.KCL) from 2 to 4 days after transfer to these conditions (Fig. 1A-B and SOM Fig. S1).
 Across this panel of conditions, we also sampled the early global transcriptional status of roots to quantify the coordination of morphological and molecular responses.